-- 6.1 Room Alterations: Substantial or significant changes to the room, including rewiring, tinting windows, painting, wallpapering, drilling, or nailing into the wall, etc. - 6.2 Unkempt Rooms: Residents are responsible for cleaning their own rooms and bathrooms.
+- 6.1 Room Alterations: Substantial or significant changes to the room, including rewiring, tinting windows, painting, wallpapering, drilling, or nailing into the wall, etc. Failure to return the room to its original layout upon move out may result in a fine or forfeiture of housing deposit. - 6.2 Unkempt Rooms: Residents are responsible for cleaning their own rooms and bathrooms.
 Periodic room inspections occur throughout the semester to ensure maintenance and safety.
 Rooms that are deems excessively dirty will be required to clean up the mess or accrue Student Life sanctions. - 6.3 Misuse of Common Areas: Lobbies, kitchenettes, and hallways are the mutual responsibility of the community.
 Abuse of these areas could result in loss of privileges, sanctions, and fines. - 6.4 Damaging the Rooms: Any damages the resident or his/her guest may cause beyond reasonable wear and tear will be charged to the resident. - 6.5 Cooking: Cooking of any kind is not permitted in Residence Hall rooms.
 All food preparation requiring appliances must be used in the kitchenettes.
-Prohibited appliances include: Heated Coil Space Heaters, microwave and toaster type ovens, hot plates, electric woks, "non-auto-shut off" coffee pots, popcorn poppers, cooking grills (e.g., George Foreman model), etc.
+Prohibited appliances include: Heated Coil Space Heaters, microwave and toaster type ovens, hot plates, electric woks, "non-autoshut off" coffee pots, popcorn poppers, cooking grills (e.g., George Foreman model), rice cooker, air fryer, crockpot, Instapot, etc.